10 Ways To Have A Less Stressed Christmas

 Everyone needs “alone” time.
 It’s wonderfully therapeutic.
 This is especially true during otherwise busy times like the Christmas season.

 Furthermore, many of the “you” activities are effective stress reduction strategies.
-Being a good stress manager means more fun and less recovery time after the Christmas season has passed.
+Being a good stress manager means more fun and less recovery time after the Christmas season is over.

 9. Pace Yourself, Know When To Stop

 It’s easy to get caught up in the moment and spend your energy in one or two nights of fun and socializing.
 But because the Christmas season can extend over a week or more, it’s easy to burn out early in the holidays.

 To protect against holiday burnout, be sure to spread your energy out over the entire Christmas season.
 This way you’ll enjoy the bulk of the Christmas experience and not feel burnt out toward the end, and especially after the Christmas season is over.

 Moreover, there is often a fine line between getting everything done and going too far.
 Know your limits.
 And, know when to stop.

 Just because it’s easy to go, go, go doesn’t mean you need to or that it’s good for you.
 Measure each day and be sure to allocate sufficient time for both the work of the Christmas season and the joy of it.